 6) Mobile zip line site set up, pre-start inspection and test procedures shall be clearly documented and followed by a competent person.

-7) The Department shall maintain the confidentiality of the engineer's report as authorized by Section 7(1)(g) of the Freedom of Information Act [5 ILCS 140/7(1)(g)].
+7) The Department shall maintain the confidentiality of the engineer's report as authorized by Section 7(1)(g) of the Freedom of Information Act.

 e) General Compliance Criteria